View course descriptions for

 AC 432 Advanced Accounting II (3) Offered Spring.
 Prereq.: At least “C-” in AC 431.
 The students will learn to record and report financial transactions for multinational, governmental, not-for-profit, partnership, and financially distressed entities.
 Interim and segmental reporting principles will also be applied.
 Meets 4 hours a week.

-AC 462 Auditing (3) Offered Spring.
+AC 462 Auditing (3) Offered Fall.
 Prereq.: At least “C-” in AC 332.
 This course teaches auditing standards and procedures applied by auditors, the development of audit programs, the cyclical approach to accumulating audit evidence, tests of internal controls, and the different types of audit reports.
 Students perform sampling techniques for gathering audit evidence and learn fraud-detection procedures.

-AC 463 Advanced Auditing (3) Offered Fall odd.
+AC 463 Advanced Auditing (3) Offered Spring odd.
 Prereq.: At least “C-” in AC 462.
 Students will enhance their general audit planning and working paper skills as well as learn the concepts and standards associated with other attestation services, internal audits, and governmental audits.
 Students use computer-assisted auditing tools and apply statistical sampling techniques to form audit judgments.
 While studying the legal liability of auditors, students also examine AICPA standards that govern the professional conduct of auditors.